SallyZ12/SallyZ12.github.io/_posts/2019-10-01-the_magic_of_debugging_and_custom_attributes.markdown

 ```

 I then add this custom attribute  reservation_club to the attribute list .
-That's it, it's as simple as that.
-I  can now access in the frontend a reservations' club name as easily as I can access a reservation's day and hour  and call {reservation.reservation_club} in my return statement.
+That's it - it's as simple as that.
+I  can now access in the frontend a reservation's club name as easily as I can access a reservation's day and hour  and call {reservation.reservation_club} in my return statement.